bvibber/ogv.js/readme.md

 ogv.js
 ======

-libogg, libvorbis/tremor, and libtheora compiled to JavaScript with Emscripten.
+libogg, libvorbis, and libtheora compiled to JavaScript with Emscripten.

 ## Current status